Abhii0007/Abhii0007/README.md

 - Building Smart Tools for Real-World Use Cases

 🌱 I’m currently learning:
-- Generative AI & LLMs
-- Advanced 3D workflows with Blender
+- Software Development and Business model principles
+- User Experience and rapid solutions in application tool
-- Scalable API Design
+- Full Stack web apps and scalable API Design
+- In Ai Computer vision with synthetic data using advanced 3D Softwares

 ---